by Dani Nicholson, licensed wildlife rehabilitator

 Generally, upon intake, an animal is first given some sort of fluid therapy, by the oral, intravenous, or subcutaneous route.
 The length of time prior to introducing EmerAid will vary with the particular animal and its level of dehydration.
 EmerAid is mixed with water and tube-fed or syringe-fed, depending upon the species.
 Visit LafeberVet.com for free access to education articles and videos.

 WHERE CAN A REHABILITATOR BUY EMERAID?

-Dr. Ted Lafeber, owner of Emeraid LLC, recognizes that “wild animals don’t carry a checkbook” and wildlife rehabilitators often pay for supplies out of pocket.
-Licensed wildlife rehabilitators can purchase Emeraid at a significantly lower cost (50% below veterinary).
+Dr. Ted Lafeber, owner of Emeraid, recognizes that “wild animals don’t carry a checkbook” and wildlife rehabilitators often pay for supplies out of pocket.
+Licensed wildlife rehabilitators in the U.S. can purchase Emeraid at a significantly lower cost (50% below veterinary).
 With this discount, the Lafeber Company is able to help save more lives.
 To apply for the wildlife discount, click here.